BobDeng1974/Wima/src/README.md

 Source Code
 ===========

-Contains all of the source code for Waimo.
+Contains all of the source code for Wima.

 Contents
 --------

 Files:

-	WM_main.c	Contains the event loop for Waimo.
+	WM_main.c	Contains the event loop for Wima.